bratislava/bratiska-cli/README.md

 #### Build kustomize only with specified docker image

-If you want to build kustomize file only run
+If you want to build a kustomize file, only run.

 ```bash
 bratiska-cli deploy -- --build_kustomize --image harbor.bratislava.sk/standalone/nest-prisma-template:bratiska-cli-3f3ce4fd14c76138a081596b2987a81f18a3c747-master-untracked
 ```

-#### Deploy with special imagee
+#### Deploy with a special image

-If you have specified image you can deploy it
+If you have a specified image, you can deploy it.

 ```bash
 bratiska-cli deploy --  --image harbor.bratislava.sk/standalone/nest-prisma-template:bratiska-cli-3f3ce4fd14c76138a081596b2987a81f18a3c747-master-untracked